Man United held 0-0 by Chelsea to extend frustration at home

 Uruguay forward Edinson Cavani made his United debut off the bench in the second half and almost scored with his first touch when he flicked a corner goalward at the near post.

-Chelsea had a penalty overlooked before halftime after United captain Harry Maguire threw Cesar Azpilicueta to the ground when heading away a free kick.
+Chelsea had a penalty overlooked before halftime after United captain Harry Maguire wrestled Cesar Azpilicueta to the ground when heading away a free kick.

+“I felt his arms around my neck and shoulder,” Azpilicueta said.
+“The referee can make the decision and VAR is there.
+It is difficult but I would encourage the referee to go and look at the monitor.
+It is there to help so why not take 20 seconds to go and review it?

+“Contact happens in football and I don’t say all contact is a penalty, no, far from that.
+But we all need to work together to make the game better.”

 Chelsea is sixth with nine points from six games.